Gromov hyperbolicity III: an improved geometric characterization and its applications: Introduction

-These two geometric properties are potentially much easier to verify than the more complicated Gromov hyperbolicity and thus it is natural to ask \emph{whether these two properties actually fully characterize Gromov hyperbolicity}.
-For the reverse implication, Bonk, Heinonen and Koskela made the following conjecture:

-\textbf{Conjecture} ({\cite[Page 75]{BHK}}): If $\Omega\subset (\overline{\IR}^n,d_s)$ satisfies both the Gehring-Hayman inequality and the ball separation condition, then $(\Omega,k)$ is Gromov hyperbolic.
+The Gehring-Hayman inequality first appeared in the pioneer work \cite{Geh}, where the authors proved a similar inequality for hyperbolic geodesics in simply connected planar domains and the ball separation condition was first introduced by Buckley and Koskela \cite{BK1} in their study of Sobolev-Poincar\'e inequalites in Euclidean domains.
+These two properties are potentially much easier to verify than the more complicated Gromov hyperbolicity, and thus, it is natural to ask \emph{whether these two properties actually fully characterize the Gromov hyperbolicity}.
+In fact, Bonk, Heinonen and Koskela made the following conjecture. \textbf{Conjecture} ({\cite[Page 75]{BHK}}): If $\Omega\subset (\overline{\IR}^n,d_s)$ satisfies both the Gehring-Hayman inequality and the ball separation condition, then $(\Omega,k)$ is Gromov hyperbolic.

-In another fundamental work, built upon the seminal works \cite{BHK} and \cite{HeKo}, Balogh and Buckley \cite[Theorem 0.1]{BB4} have verified affirmatively the above conjecture of Bonk-Heinonen-Koskela.
-As a direction application of their main result \cite[Theorem 0.1]{BB4}, they obtained the following interesting geometric characterization of Gromov hyperbolicity for \emph{bounded Euclidean domains} $\Omega\subset \mathbb{R}^n$; see the comments right before statement of \cite[Theorem 0.1]{BB4}. \begin{Thm}[{Balogh-Buckley, \cite{BB4}}] Let $\Omega\subset \IR^n$ be a bounded domain.
-Then the following two conditions are equivalent. \begin{enumerate} \item $(\Omega, k)$ is $\delta$-Gromov hyperbolic. \item $\Omega$ satisfies both the $C$-Gehring-Hayman inequality and the $C$-ball separation condition. \end{enumerate} Moreover, the constants $\delta$ and $C$ depend only on each other and on the dimension $n$ and $\diam(\Omega)$. \end{Thm}
+In another seminal work, built on the fundamental works in \cite{BHK} and \cite{HeKo}, Balogh and Buckley \cite[Theorem 0.1]{BB4} have confirmed affirmatively the above conjecture of Bonk-Heinonen-Koskela.
+As a direct application of their main result \cite[Theorem 0.1]{BB4}, they obtained the following interesting geometric characterization of Gromov hyperbolicity for \emph{proper Euclidean domains}. \begin{Thm}[{Balogh-Buckley, \cite{BB4}}] Let $\Omega\subset \IR^n$ be a proper subdomain.
+Then the following two statements are equivalent: \begin{enumerate} \item $(\Omega, k)$ is $\delta$-Gromov hyperbolic. \item $\Omega$ satisfies both the $C$-Gehring-Hayman inequality and the $C$-ball separation condition. \end{enumerate} Moreover, the constants $\delta$ and $C$ depend on each other and on the dimension $n$. \end{Thm}

-Based on Theorem \ref{Thm-A}, it is nature to ask \begin{Ques} Does the conjecture of Bonk-Heinonen-Koskela hold for general proper Euclidean subdomains? \end{Ques}

-Another fundamental problem is the relationship between the Gehring-Hayman inequality and the ball separation condition.
-In \cite{BB4}, Balogh and Buckley constructed a planar domain $\Omega\subset \IR^2$ which satsifies the Gehring-Hayman inequality, but fails to have the ball separation property, showing that the Gehring-Hayman inequality alone does not imply ball separation property.
-Then they asked the reverse implication, which has become a fundamental open problem in the field.
+A fundamental problem after this work is the relationship between the Gehring-Hayman inequality and the ball separation condition.
+In \cite{BB4}, Balogh and Buckley constructed a planar domain that satisfies the Gehring-Hayman inequality, but does not have the ball separation condition, showing that the Gehring-Hayman inequality alone does not imply the ball separation condition.
+Then they asked for the reverse implication, which has become a fundamental open problem in the field.